-We at Griffin Capital Funding offer four types of loans for those who are wishing to expand their campus, be it through a sanctuary, a gymnasium, a family life center, or any other number of worthy projects.
+We at Griffin Church Loans offer four types of loans for those who are wishing to expand their campus, be it through a sanctuary, a gymnasium, a family life center, or any other number of worthy projects.

 There are four types of church-construction loans we offer:

 - Financing for churches that already own property and want to expand the footprint of their existing building.

 - Churches that want to buy land and build a new building.